kappa-db/kappa-core/README.md

   * `pull: function (next)`: **(required)** Handler to pull new messages from the view.
 Should call `next` with either nothing or an object that looks like this:
     ```javascript
     {
+        error: Error,
         messages: [], // array of messages
         finished: true, // if set to false, signal that more messages are pending
-        onindexed: function (cb) {} // will be called when the view finished indexing
+        onindexed: function (cb) {
+          // will be called when the view finished indexing
+          // call cb after the source state is updated
+          // may return a state object with, by convention, the following keys:
+          cb(null, {
+            totalBlocks: Number,
+            indexedBlocks: Number,
+            prevIndexedBlocks: Number
+          })
+        }
     }
     ```
   * `reset: function (cb)`: **(required)** Handler to reset internal state.
 This is called when a full reindex is necessary.
 This means that the next pull ought to start at the beginning.